|The Jordan Peterson - Bjorn Lomborg Interview|

 There are a couple of flaws in this logic:

 Other Thoughts About Lomborg:

-Lomborg's views have evolved over the years, from outright denying global warming, to minimizing it, to advocating strategies like geoengineering and adaptation, always against a major effort to do anything to reduce carbon emissions at the current time.
+Lomborg's views have evolved over the years, from outright saying that global warming is not real, to minimizing it, to advocating strategies like geoengineering and adaptation, always against a major effort to do anything to reduce carbon emissions at the current time.

 Lomborg currently says he is very strongly in favor of research into low / no carbon energy technologies, he's just not a big fan of spending money on the wind and solar technologies we have now.
 It makes a lot of sense to fund research, but sometimes the way to develop cheaper ways to do something is to start doing it, and incremenatally improve the technology as you go along.
-And if Lomborg really feels this way, why does he do so many videos where this importance of research is either not stressed or not even mentioned?
+And if Lomborg really feels that research is warranted, why does he do so many videos where this importance of research is either not stressed or not even mentioned?